DR vs DA vs Ur: Which Backlink Metric Actually Predicts Rankings?

 What Is Domain Authority (DA)?

-Domain Authority (DA) is Moz's proprietary metric on a similar 0-100 scale.
-Moz built DA before Ahrefs built DR, and it remained the dominant metric in the SEO community through 2018-2019.
-Since then, Ahrefs' faster index growth has shifted most professional usage to DR. DA still appears in client reports and competitor analyses because some agencies have not updated their templates.
+Domain Authority (DA) is Moz's competing 0-100 score.
+Per Moz's documentation on Domain Authority, DA is a machine-learning estimate of how likely a domain is to rank, trained against Google search results, and best used comparatively rather than as an absolute.
+Moz built DA before Ahrefs built DR, and it remained the dominant metric through 2018-2019.
+Since then Ahrefs' faster index growth has shifted most professional usage to DR, and DA mostly survives in client reports from agencies that never updated their templates.

 Operationally, DA and DR score the same underlying thing (domain-level backlink strength) but produce different numbers because they index different parts of the web and weight signals differently.
 A site can score DR 65 / DA 38 simultaneously, and both numbers are correct within their respective systems.